 The LVIF is managed by: Sharon Schaffer, Development and Vision Strategy Manager (please see ‘Contact Us’)

 The LVIF is chaired by: Peter Corbett, CEO, Thomas Pocklington Trust

-A Steering Group, made up of around 10 representatives, meets monthly to plan, implement and review an annual programme of work.
+A Steering Group, made up of around 10 representatives, meets quarterly to plan, implement and review an annual programme of work.

 Membership of the Steering Group is elected annually and open to representatives of any member organisation.